cakephp/docs/en/development/rest.rst

 the CakePHP router is already primed to serve up different views based on different kinds of requests.
 Since we're dealing with REST requests, we'll be making XML views.
-You can also easily make JSON views using CakePHP's built in :doc:`/views/json-and-xml-views`.
+You can also easily make JSON views using CakePHP's built-in :doc:`/views/json-and-xml-views`.
 By using the built in :php:class:`XmlView` we can define a ``_serialize`` view variable.
 This special view variable is used to define which view variables ``XmlView`` should serialize into XML.